1998–99 United States network television schedule

 PBS, the Public Broadcasting Service, is not included; member stations have local flexibility over most of their schedules and broadcast times for network shows may vary.
+Also not included is Pax TV (now Ion), a venture of Paxson Communications (now Ion Media) that debuted on August 31, 1998; although Pax carried a limited schedule of first-run programs in its early years, its schedule otherwise was composed mainly of syndicated reruns.

 Sunday

 Monday

 Note: UPN only broadcast the first two episodes of Power Play.
-On August 16, 1999, ABC aired the series episode of Who Wants to Be a Millionaire at 8:30pm EST. It was the only 30 minute episode to air on a Monday night.
+On August 16, 1999, ABC aired the series premiere of Who Wants to Be a Millionaire at 8:30pm EDT.
+It was the only 30 minute episode to air on a Monday night.

 Tuesday

 NOTE: On Fox, Brimstone was supposed to premiere 9-10, but it was moved up to Friday.

 Wednesday

 Thursday

 Note: On Fox, Hollyweird was supposed to premiere 9:00-10:00 but it was canceled due to a conflict with Shaun Cassidy.

 Friday

 Note: On Fox, the one-hour drama Brimstone premiered at 8:00 on October 23, 1998.